Horrors of War (film)

 Horrors of War is an independently produced Nazi Zombie film derived from the Grindhouse genre.
 It was directed by Peter John Ross, based on a script by Philip R Garrett.

-Of the choice to incorporate zombies, Ross has stated that "we wanted them to be uber-soldiers for the Nazis and wanted them to be faster and just not be affected by bullets as much as regular soldiers."
+On the choice to incorporate zombies, Ross stated "we wanted them to be uber-soldiers for the Nazis and wanted them to be faster and just not be affected by bullets as much as regular soldiers."

 Plot

 American soldiers are sent on a mission to prevent Nazi scientists from creating a super serum to transform their victims into an unstoppable fighting force.